mythridium/music/README.md

 Training Music has a 5% chance to drop sheet music, these are used for hired bard instrument upgrades.

+Sheet Music drop chance is a flat 5% and is not modified by any rarity increases, the only other boost to sheet music drop chance is applying Diamond String to your hired bards instrument.
+With two bards, this means you can get a total of 15% drop chance for Sheet Music.

 ![Items](images/items.png)

 ## Hired Bard Instrument